gzguevara/gzguevara/README.md

     Computer Vision Web-app with MNIST numbers
   </p> </td>
   <td>
     Every young data scientist starts from MNIST numbers :) In university courses you train some ResNet18 NN, look at some metric, and the course is done.
 I build a web-app, where the user can write numbers, which then get recognised and returned.
-I wrote a pipeline from an HTML-canvas to tensors, compatible with the NN.
+I, however, wrote a pipeline from an HTML-canvas to tensors, compatible with the NN.
 Loading might take a few seconds.
   </td>
   <td> <p align="center">
     <a href = "https://erich-ganz-cv.herokuapp.com/sketch_pad"> Webapp </a> & <a href = "https://github.com/gzguevara/Data-Science/blob/master/Deep%20Learning/MNIST_Pipeline.ipynb"> Pipeline </a>